Qadriyah/hb-backend/README.md

 ## Built With

 - Node - JavaScript runtime environment that executes JavaScript code outside of a web browser.
-- Express - A web application ramework for node
+- Express - A web application framework for node
-- Mocha/Chai/Supertest - Test environment rameworks
+- Mocha/Chai/Supertest - Test environment frameworks
 - nyc - used to generate test reports

 ## Usage